Mildred Tuhaise: Early life and education

+While at Makerere University, she also attained a certificate in the art of public speaking from the Department of Journalism and communication.

+Mildred holds a master's degree in strategic and corporate communication from Makerere University and a postgraduate diploma in management from Uganda Management Institute.

 Career

-In 2006, Tuhaise began her career in the media as a voice-over in adverts, news at Top TV (2008-2012).
+In 2006, Tuhaise began her career in the media as a voice-over in adverts, Then to a teen's show and later news anchor at FMJ, Top radio and Top TV (2008 -2012).
 She then moved on to WBS TV as a news anchor (2012-2015) and in April 2015, she joined NBS TV where she does news anchoring (NBS at One), talk show host (Morning Breeze) and as a news reporter.

+Mildred has vast experience in moderating and emceeing various public events from corporate to social events.

 Personal life

 She serves as the CEO of Girls Incorporated Uganda a Non Government Organisation in Kampala.

+Mildred is a maternal health rights advocate.
+She boasts in educating about Pre-eclampsia, a condition that nearly took her life in 2019.
+Pre-Eclampsia is among the top 3 causes of maternal mortality world over.